 If during Audits, requalification, or in ongoing monitoring of shipping or services, severe flaws are found (e.g., repeated complaints and recalls while failing to implement CAPAs an other Events) and the Supplier has not taken sufficient measures and regularly failed to deliver a satisfactory performance, Quality Organization and, the Line Manager may decide to disqualify the Supplier based on quality or business risks.

 Suppose the Line Manager and Quality Organization decide to disqualify a Supplier.
-In that case, Quality Organization must document the disqualification status in the Supplier’s File (including the justification for disqualification), remove the Supplier from the <SuppliersList>, and notify Purchasing to prevent future orders from the Supplier.
+In that case, Quality Organization must document the disqualification status in the Supplier’s File (including the justification for disqualification), remove the Supplier from the {{ SuppliersList }}, and notify Purchasing to prevent future orders from the Supplier.

 Suppliers review